Cyclotomic numerical semigroups: Polynomially related numerical semigroups

 \subsection{An application}

-We will use our insights in polynomially related Hilbert series to establish the following result. \begin{Thm} Let $p\neq q$ be primes and $m,n$ positive integers.
+We will use our insights into polynomially related numerical semigroups to establish the following result. \begin{Thm} Let $p\neq q$ be primes and $m,n$ positive integers.
 The quotient is monic, is in ${\mathbb Z}[x]$ and has constant coefficient $1$.
 Its nonzero coefficients alternate between $1$ and $-1$. \end{Thm} \begin{proof} On using that $\mathrm P_S(x)=(1-x)\mathrm H_S(x)$ and the identity \eqref{Pa1a2}, we infer that

 The identity \eqref{ex} yields that $Q(x)$ is a polynomial in ${\mathbb Z}[x]$.
 On noticing that we obtain from \eqref{blubber} that

 The set forms a complete residue system modulo $p^{m-1}q^{n-1}$ and it follows that around $x=0$ we can write $Q(x)=(1-x)\sum_{s\in S'}x^s$ for some set $S'$ containing zero and all large enough integers. {}From this it follows that $Q(x)$ is a monic polynomial and that the nonzero coefficients of $Q(x)$ alternate between $1$ and $-1$. \end{proof}